-- Contour Name lets you choose a name for the contour. - Close Contour closes the open contour. - End Open Contour ends the contour, leaving it open. - Lenses lets you select from the installed lenses. - Meander Scan stars a meander scan operation. - Align Tracing starts the operation to align the tracing with the image.
+- Contour Name lets you choose a name for the contour. - Manual Tracing places you in manual tracing mode. - AutoNeuron starts the AutoNeuron workflow. - Contour Type lets you select the drawing type for the contour.
+You can select from Freehand, Ribbon, Circle, or Square. - Close Contour closes the open contour. - End Open Contour ends the contour, leaving it open. - Lenses lets you select from the installed lenses. - Meander Scan stars a meander scan operation. - Align Tracing starts the operation to align the tracing with the image.